Tattoo-Friendly Private Onsen in Arima

 Can you use a private onsen in Arima without staying overnight?

-Do all private baths in Arima Onsen use real hot spring water?
+Do Arima's private baths use real hot spring water, gold or silver?

 Still have questions?